 Our Commitment to Diversity

-We support continued peaceful protests.
+We unequivocally support Black Lives Matter and continued peaceful protests.
 We support reform in how we police our communities, and accountability when police break the law.
 And we recognize that racism and oppression are further reflected in unequal access to education, housing, health care and employment.

 We invite you to recognize this fundamental truth: Inaction, yours and ours, supports a societal status quo that perpetuates racism and inequality.
 And we invite you to replace fear and confusion with compassion and curiosity and learn more with us.
 As a college, we will even further focus our teaching, research and community advocacy to advance principles of anti-racism.
 Social work exists as a profession because living in our society is harmful to many.
 That should break your heart.
 And fill you with resolve for what could be.